The World’s Strangest Landmarks

 They may not enjoy the fame of the Statue of Liberty or the Eiffel Tower, but these quirky landmarks still manage to leave a lasting impression.

 Yes, it’s a 40-foot thumb, in the middle of the busy business sector of Paris, France.
-Known as La Pouce, by artist César Baldaccini, this giant sculpture is most definitely among the world’s weirdest and most unusual.
-Known for making larger versions of the simplest things in his artwork, this sculpture is actually an exact replica of Baldaccini’s own thumb.
-Built in 1965, this gigantic thumb still stands today.
-The fact that no one really gets it is probably what makes it even more bizarre.
+Known as Le Pouce, by artist César Baldaccini, this giant sculpture is most definitely one of the weirdest landmarks around the world.
+Known for making oversized sculptures of commonplace objects, Baldaccini’s mammoth digit is actually an exact replica of his own thumb.
+Built in 1965, this strange addition to the landscape of Paris has left locals and visitors scratching their heads ever since.

 Molinere Underwater Sculpture Park

 You may not have known the world needed one, but the very first underwater sculpture park was created by sculptor Jason deCaires Taylor in 2006.
 The British sculptor used casts of real people to create a cement world of people buried in the water off the coast of Grenada in the Caribbean.
 The most famous of the series features a collection of people holding hands in a circle.
 The strange sculpture park can be viewed by scuba divers or passengers on a glass-bottom boat tour.

 Discover the best Caribbean beach for every type of traveller.

 In most respects, this is an ordinary statue of Charles La Trobe, the first Lieutenant-Governor of Australia—except for the fact that it’s upside down, of course.
 Why is it upside down?
 The Australian sculptor Charles Robb says the controversial nature of this statue, located at La Trobe University in Melbourne, is what makes it a memorable monument.
 However, many on-lookers and locals disagree, deeming it disrespectful to La Trobe’s memory.